dustinpfister/videoground-beta-world/videos/audio-generator-waveform/README.md

 # audo-generator-waveform

 Now that the audo-generator-1 project is more or less done, I should now start to work on more projects in which I continue to build on what I have done thus far.
 I have a lot of ideas for what this might mean, but as far as this project is concerned the focus will be on waveforms.
-When I first starting out with writing my own software for creating audio sample data there is starting out with just a simple sine wave, but even with that there are a lot of ways to create even that kind of waveform.
+When I first starting out with writing my own software for creating audio sample data I just had a simple, typical sine wave, but even with that there are a lot of ways to create that kind of waveform.
 When doing so should I do a full waveform for a frequency of 1, or a half wave?
-Should the amplitude for the wave start a zero and then go to 1 if it is a half wave or should it go from -1 to 1 if the amplitude value is 1?
+Should the amplitude for the wave start a zero and then go to 1 if it is a half wave or should it go from -1 to 1 if the amplitude value is 1 for such a kind of wave?
 Concerns like this only go up as I start to get into more complex methods of creating waveforms so I started this collection of content in an effort to work some of this stuff out for myself.

 ## video01-xx-array-* - Array Waveform